Phone or Zoom Homeopathic Consultation

 by Dana Ullman, M.P.H., C.C.H.

-Dana Ullman, MPH, CCH, provides phone and email consultation OR he can provide a personalized referral to leading homeopaths in North America (and often in many other countries in the world).
-There is a $45 fee for a 10-minute conversation, and there is a $40 additional fee for each 10 minutes.
-Call or email to make an appointment for this conversation, or if you want, everything can be done online.
-You will need to provide us with a Visa or MasterCard for payment.
-Dana is now able to accept “Wellness Cards” (credit cards sometimes given to employees for “health services”).
+Dana Ullman, MPH, CCH, provides Zoom, phone, and email consultation OR he can provide a personalized referral to leading homeopaths in North America (and often in many other countries in the world).
+There is a $55 fee for a 10-minute conversation, and there is a $50 additional fee for each 10 minute.
+Email us (do NOT phone us) to make an appointment for this conversation.
+You will need to provide us with a Visa, MasterCard, American Express, or Discover cards for payment….or payment can be made via PayPal to [email protected].
+Dana is also able to accept “Wellness Cards” and from “Health Savings Accounts” (credit cards sometimes given to employees for “health services”).

 Other Biographical Information about DANA ULLMAN, MPH, CCH